MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 zone_pivot_groups: azure-ai-studio-sdk-cli
 ---

-# How to configure a managed network for Azure AI Studio hubs
+# How to configure a managed network for Azure AI Foundry hubs

 We have two network isolation aspects.
-One is the network isolation to access an Azure AI Studio hub.
+One is the network isolation to access an Azure AI Foundry hub.
 Another is the network isolation of computing resources for both your hub and project (such as compute instance, serverless and managed online endpoint.)
 This document explains the latter highlighted in the diagram.
 You can use hub built-in network isolation to protect your computing resources.

 :::image type="content" source="../media/how-to/network/azure-ai-network-outbound.svg" alt-text="Diagram of hub network isolation." lightbox="../media/how-to/network/azure-ai-network-outbound.png":::